keesVlak/dotwebstack-theatre-legacy/README.md

 To release a new version, run the following statement and follow instructions:

-Advice: update property dotwebstack.framework.version in the pom.xml manually:
+Set property dotwebstack.framework.version in the pom.xml to the newest stable dotwebstack framework version.
-- Before remove -SNAPSHOT and
-- After add it agian.
-Otherwise mvn release will replace the property with the real value.

 ```
 mvn release:prepare
 mvn release:perform
 ```

 Clean up afterwards: